 - This study uses a qualitative research method with semi-structured focus group interviews and thematic content analysis. - 20 participants were recruited through school-based SLP communities online and a recruitment survey.
 Eligible participants had to be engaged in direct service provision with a speech-language therapy caseload in a school setting, and professional credentials were verified. - 3 focus group sessions were held after school hours via HIPAA-compliant Zoom-web conferencing. - Data saturation was reached with 20 participants in 3 groups. - Audio transcripts of each focus group session were transcribed by AI and organized by the unit of conversational turn.
-Coding of transcripts was first completed manually in Word, and then with DeDoose software for summary analysis of major and sub-themes, consensus, and variation. - Example code: P1-"I've even started working with a little bit of AI taking some of the curriculum and feeding it into AI and simplifying the text for my kids that are struggling decoders" [TECH] [CURR]
+Coding of transcripts was first completed manually in Word, and then with DeDoose software for summary analysis of major and sub-themes, consensus, and variation.
+Interrater reliability rates were 80% or higher for coding each transcript. - Example code: P1-"I've even started working with a little bit of AI taking some of the curriculum and feeding it into AI and simplifying the text for my kids that are struggling decoders" [TECH] [CURR]